King1194/King1194/README.md

 - 👀 I'm a Java programmer, a frontend developer and a tech enthusiast!
 - 🌱 I’m currently learning ML and Blockchain
 - 💞️ I’m looking to collaborate on frontend projects
-- 📫 How to reach me 📧ayushking1194@gmail.com
+- 📫 How to reach me 📧ayushking1194@gmail.com or www.linkedin.com/in/ayush-srivastava

 <!---
 King1194/King1194 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.